appacademy/SWEO-Part-Time-Resources/1-Module/5-week/2-day/README.md

 `Discussion`

 - What is a recursive function?
-  1. A function that runs itself until it doesn't
+  1. answer
 - What are the 'parts' of a recursive function?
-  1. Base Case
+  1. answer
-  2. Recursive Case
+  2. answer
-  3. Recursive Step
+  3. answer

 ## Project Time